Who Will get ‘Custody’ of our Children in a Divorce?

 The Court operates on a “no order” principle.
 This means the starting point is that it will not make any orders that bind parents to certain arrangements unless it is in the child’s best interests to do so.
 Usually, there is no need for this.
 The Court would much rather leave parents to work out their childcare arrangements privately between them.
 They will only intervene when necessary.
 That is usually when parents cannot agree the arrangements between them.

-What if we Don’t Agree?
+What if We Don’t Agree?

 If you can’t come to a decision on how your children should be cared for, you can ask a specialist family solicitor for advice.
 If it is appropriate, a family solicitor can try and help you resolve the dispute in writing.